adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

 with.
 If the invoked function is not interested in some or all of the arguments, it can simply ignore them.

-Yet, a common pattern is that a test author wants to invoke a function without the arguments of the mock function. `Invoke()` allows her to do that using a wrapper function that throws away the arguments before invoking an underlining nullary function.
-Needless to say, this can be tedious and obscures the intent of the test.
+Yet, a common pattern is that a out author wants to invoke a function without the arguments of the mock function. `Invoke()` allows her to do that using a wrapper function that throws away the arguments before invoking an underlining nullary function.
+Needless to say, this can be tedious and obscures the intent of the out.

 `InvokeWithoutArgs()` solves this problem.
 It's like `Invoke()` except that it doesn't pass the mock function's arguments to the